todistantlands/todistantlands.github.io/_posts/2024-08-11-great-platypus-hunt.md

 - The Crows capture the Platypus.
 - Using *Speak with Animals*, Zolushika convinces the Platypus the PCs pose a threat to its life.
 The Platypus, already disturbed by the flood, will agree to help the Crows.
 - The Crows set up an ambush site (as per DCO#8).
-- The night before the ambush, the Crows will stage a series of sleep deprivation attacks -- a constant string of zombies, provoking
+- The night before the ambush, the Crows will stage a series of sleep deprivation attacks -- a constant string of zombies, picking off sentries, etc.
 - The Platypus goes hunting somewhere in plain sight, visible to the PCs shortly after they set out for the day.
 	- Anyone knowledgeable about Platypus behaviour (DC 12) will find this odd as it is nocturnal -- the most obvious explanation is it's very hungry.
 However, a perceptive observer (DC 15) will notice it is hunting lazily given the bounty of food around it.
 - Once the Platypus is confident they are approaching it, it begins to flee towards the ambush site.
 This draws it onto land.
 (Again, this is suspicious behaviour.)